ddev/ddev/docs/users/faq.md

 How can I troubleshoot what's going wrong?
 : See the [troubleshooting](troubleshooting.md), [Docker troubleshooting](docker_installation.md#troubleshooting) and [Xdebug troubleshooting](step-debugging.md#troubleshooting-xdebug) sections of the docs.

-Do I need to install PHP or Composer or Nginx on my computer?
+Do I need to install PHP or Composer or Nginx or nodejs/npm on my computer?
 : Absolutely *not*.
 All of these tools live inside DDEV's docker containers, so you need only Docker and DDEV.
 This is especially handy for Windows users where there's a bit more friction installing those tools.

 How do I get support?